To get the full context of this ectopic pregnancy story, catch up on My Miscarriage Story here.

 The “why is all this happening to me” hit me.

-An ectopic pregnancy wasn’t even in my realm of possibilities that I had ever imagined for myself.
+An ectopic pregnancy wasn’t even in the realm of possibilities that I had ever imagined for myself.

 Over those next 2 days, we prayed.